 Need car parts?
 Select your vehicle

-You might be able to see the upper ball joint immediately as soon as you remove your vehicle’s front tires, while the lower ball joint will be located behind your vehicle’s wheel hub.
-Both ball joints will be located in front of the control arms and struts.
+A: You might be able to see the upper ball joint immediately as soon as you remove your vehicle’s front tires, while the lower ball joint will be located behind your vehicle’s wheel hub.
+Both ball joints will be located in the front control arms.

 In a 2004 to 2012 Ford F-150, you’ll be able to find the upper ball joint floating right in front of the shock absorber, while the lower ball joint will be located behind the bottom half of the brake rotor.